syncfusion-content/asp.netmvc-docs/aspnetmvc/DataManager/Data-Adaptors.md

 ![](Data-Adaptors_images/Data-Adaptors_img2.png)

-Url Adaptor
+URL Adaptor
 {:.caption}

 ## OData Adaptor

-Odata Adaptor that is extended from Url Adaptor is used for consuming data through oData Service.
-You can use the following code example to use oData adaptor.
+OData Adaptor that is extended from URL Adaptor is used for consuming data through OData Service.
+You can use the following code example to use OData adaptor.

 {% highlight CSHTML %}